andyaiken/forgesteel/to do.md

 ## Updating Forge Steel to Backer Packet #2

 **Add and update element data**
-* Add new complications
-* Add titles
-* Add items

 * Monsters
   * Update existing monsters
   * Add new monsters

 **Miscellaneous changes**

+* Remove the PowerRollType enum - resistance rolls are no longer in the game
-* Need to go through all text features and see if they can be changed to more useful feature types (bonuses, etc)
+* Go through all text features and see if they can be changed to more useful feature types (bonuses, damage modifiers, etc)
 * Some classes have only 1 primary characteristic - this means choosing their characteristic arrays will be a lot more tricky
-* Show potency values in power roll panel if appropriate
-* Automatically add characteristics to damage
+* If a hero's power roll uses potencies, replace weak / average / strong with the hero's characteristic value
+* If a hero's power roll adds a characteristic to damage, automatically calculate the total damage
 * Add new feature type to allow Revenant to choose features from other ancestries
 * Revenants should have either 2 or 3 ancestry points depending on size
 * Elementalist has some abilities that can't be chosen until a particular level

 ## Future Work

+**Heroes**

+* More intelligent feature collation - for each one, look for sub-features
+* Add hero inventory management
+* Add a way for heroes to be modified - additional skills, languages, perks, titles, etc

+**Library**

+* Add titles
+* Add items

 **Monster Editor**

 * Show similar monsters in monster editor
 * Auto-create monsters

 **Encounter Editor**

 * Encounters should pull in monsters - like how heroes pull in elements
 * Use encounter templates in encounter editor
 * Auto-create encounters

-**Heroes**
-* More intelligent feature collation - for each one, look for sub-features
-* Add hero inventory management
-* Add a way for heroes to be modified - additional skills, languages, perks, titles, etc
+**Sourcebooks**

+* It should be possible to add custom languages and skills to sourcebooks